Evaluation Seasonal Cycle CMIP6

 Caveats

-- Global mean V-wind is a residual of large cancelling regional flows; small mean biases may imply substantial regional circulation errors.
+- Global mean meridional wind is a small residual of large opposing fluxes; seemingly small biases here can imply significant regional circulation errors.